-In Part One of this step-by-step tutorial series, we explained the basics of how to use WordPress widgets.
+In Part One of this step-by-step tutorial series, we cover the basics of how to use widgets in WordPress.

-By default, your site comes with a number of pre-installed widgets that can be used out of the box with minimal to no configuration required, such as widgets that let you display external links, recent posts, text or HTML banners, adding a search box, etc.
+By default, your site comes with several preinstalled widgets, such as widgets that let you display external links, recent posts, RSS feed content, adding site search features, etc.

-(By default, your site comes with a number of active widgets)
+(In a default WordPress installation, your site comes with a number of built-in widgets)

-In this step-by-step tutorial series, you are going to add, configure and reorder various WordPress widgets to display in your site’s sidebar, including:
+In this tutorial, we are going to add, configure and reorder various WordPress widgets, including:

-- Adding a Contact Us graphic button linking visitors to your contact details page.
+- Adding a clickable Help button linking to your contact details page.

-- Add a Recent Posts section to display the latest posts.
+- Add a Recent Posts section to display your latest posts.

-- Adding a list of your site’s most important Pages.
+- Add a list of the site’s Pages.

-- Displaying news items using an RSS Feed section.
+- Display newsfeeds with an RSS Feed section.

-- Add clickable tags with a Tag Cloud.
+- Adding tag links with a Tag Cloud.

-- Adding and configuring an Archives section to the sidebar.
+- Adding and configuring an Archives section to your sidebar.

-To use widgets, access the Widgets panel located inside your admin by going to Appearance > Widgets …
+The Widgets panel is located inside your admin area by going to Appearance > Widgets …

-This loads the Widgets screen in your browser …
+This opens the Widgets area into your browser …

 (WordPress Text widget)